We talked all about breakfast in this last post found here – let’s move on to lunch!

 I mash the first three ingredients together and add the seasonings to taste.
 This makes the most delicious, thick dressing that we stir up our salads with.
 Ethan never turns down greens slathered with this!

 This is a smorgasbord type lunch.
 I have salami, bell peppers, tomatoes, strawberries, cheese chunks, mashed avocado, and some Simple Mills grain-free almond flour crackers.

-Here is another one of those salads, this time with grilled chicken added.
+Here is another one of those salads with that dressing from above, this time with grilled chicken added.
 To make the grilled chicken I marinate organic chicken thighs (not breasts!) in barbecue sauce or coconut aminos for a few hours or overnight.
 I melt some butter or ghee in a saute pan and cook the thighs on medium-high heat for about 4-5 minutes each side.
 Let them cool at least 15 minutes before cutting, and this is the *moistest* chicken of your life!